-- 3. The Cradley/Windmill Hill Local Centre Regeneration Plan was approved in February 2008 following extensive consultation during 2007.
-Its proposals are set out in 3 sections, Development, Movement and Environment and based on four key principles: - The local centre is a focus for the local community - The local centre maintains its role as a local convenience centre - That transport improvements act as a catalyst for change and, - That all improvements respect the local character/fabric.
+- 2. The Cradley/Windmill Hill Local Centre Regeneration Plan was approved in February 2008 following extensive consultation during 2007.
+Its proposals are set out in 3 sections, Development, Movement and Environment and based on four key principles: - The local centre as a focus for the local community - The local centre maintaining its role as a local convenience centre - That transport improvements act as a catalyst for change and, - That all improvements respect the local character/fabric.

-Delivery of the actions is set out in a phasing plan of short/medium/long term actions, a number of which have already successfully been delivered.
+Delivery of the actions is set out in a phasing plan of short/medium/long term actions, a number of which have already successfully been delivered (and which is attached at appendix 1 to this report).

-- 4. All the development sites within the plan are being progressed and some of the highway and public realm works have been carried out with funding from the Capital Programme.
-This work was completed in 2009.
-Appendix 1 shows the progress on actions in the Implementation Plan. - 5.
+- 3. All the development sites within the plan are being progressed and some of the highway and public realm works have been carried out with funding from the Capital Programme.
+This work was completed in 2009. - 4.
 In terms of major redevelopment opportunities the Council is seeking to promote activity on 4 sites.
 An indicative location plan will be displayed at Committee showing the sites referred to below.

-5.1.
+4.1.
 Foredraft Street (Site 2)